-The Commissioner could make further progress in developing and embedding corporate governance arrangements in line with best practice in the following key areas:
+However, the Commissioner could make further progress in developing and embedding corporate governance arrangements in line with best practice in the following key areas:

-- further clarification of the role of the Scottish Parliamentary Corporate Body in the budget approval and authorisation process; - clarification of the Commissioner's personal liability status in respect of the activities of his office; and
+- further clarification of the role of the Scottish Parliamentary Corporate Body in the budget approval and authorisation process; and - clarification of the Commissioner's personal liability status in respect of the activities of her office.

-We note that these issues will require engagement and agreement with the Scottish Parliamentary Corporate Body (SPCB).
+We note that the Commissioner may require the engagement and agreement of the Scottish Parliamentary Corporate Body (SPCB) before proceeding to address these issues.

-Action plan points 2-3
+Action plan points 2 & 3